1929 Australian Grand Prix

 The 1929 Australian Grand Prix was a motor race held at the Phillip Island circuit in Victoria, Australia on 18 March 1929.
 The race, which was organised by the Victorian Light Car Club, had 27 entries and 22 starters.
-It is recognised by the Motorsport Australia as the second Australian Grand Prix.
+It is recognised by Motorsport Australia as the second Australian Grand Prix.

 The race was won by Arthur Terdich driving a Bugatti Type 37A.